Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 - Building upgrades now can be placed on own buildings, on allied buildings and/or on enemy buildings.
 These three owners can be specified via a new tag, comma-separated.
 When upgrade is placed on building, it automatically changes it's owner to match the building's owner.
 - One upgrade can now be applied to multiple buildings via a new tag, comma-separated.
-  - Currently Ares-introduced build limit for building upgrades doesn't work with this feature.
-This may change in future.
+  - Ares-introduced build limit for building upgrades works with this feature.

 In `rulesmd.ini`:
 ```ini